opengradient/ML_Supervisor/README.md

 # ML_Supervisor

-Contact cleint services for access to private repos.
+Please contact cleint services for access to private repositories of Open Gradient.